Today – simple ways to save smarter.

 - Lastly have a plan for your savings, be it a new home, a rainy day, old age, a dream holiday, an extension, a lovely car.
 Knowing what you are saving for can give you purpose, resolve and direction.

-So for me, the key to being a #savesmarter saver is common sense, planning, organisation and creativity.
+So for me, the key to being a #savesmarter saver is common sense, planning, organisation and creativity and taking on board these simple ways to save smarter

 Over to you for your simple ways to save smarter